zincbase/zincdb/docs/Getting started.md

 });
 ```

-This will set the given URI as the remote host to synchronize with.
+This will set the given URL as the remote host to synchronize with, but would not execute any synchronization upon opening the database.
 To update the local database with any unreceived remote changes, call `pullRemoteChanges`:

 ```ts
 await db.pullRemoteChanges();